volodymyroliinyk/create-vhost-at-ubuntu-nginx/README.md

 # create-vhost-at-ubuntu-nginx

-Shell script helps quickly create Nginx host for any web projecton your local machine.
+Shell script helps quickly create Nginx host for any web project on your local machine.

 - Don't use symbol "_" for local domain name.
 - Open file `/etc/hosts` and add string `#localhost` to the end.